 Why You’ll Love This Recipe

-- It highlights summer produce…in soup!
-It’s satisfying thanks to a variety of vegetables, but it’s not heavy and won’t weigh you down.
+- It highlights summer produce – in soup!
+Salad is the obvious choice when it comes to enjoying summer veggies, but why not go with soup?
+Thanks to a variety of vegetables, this is a satisfying meal; however, it’s not heavy and won’t weigh you down.

 - Roasting the corn brings out the natural sweetness and a slight nuttiness.